-Globally, women make up less than 30 percent of the workforce in physics, computer sciences and engineering, according to U.S. News & World Report.
+Globally, women make up around 25 percent of the workforce in the aerospace industry.
 In an effort to carry out its mission that women have access to all resources and are represented in decision-making positions on an equal basis with men, Zonta International offers the Amelia Earhart Fellowship.

 The Amelia Earhart Fellowship was established in 1938 in honor of famed pilot and Zontian, Amelia Earhart.
-The US$10,000 Fellowship is awarded annually to up to 30 women pursuing Ph.D./doctoral degrees in aerospace-applied sciences or aerospace-applied engineering.
+The US$10,000 Fellowship is awarded annually to up to 30 women pursuing Ph.D./doctoral degrees in aerospace engineering and space sciences.
 It may be used at any university or college offering accredited post-graduate courses and degrees in these fields.

 Our Fellows have gone on to become astronauts, aerospace engineers, astronomers, professors, geologists, business owners, heads of companies, even Secretary of the US Air Force.

-Women of any nationality pursuing a Ph.D./doctoral degree who demonstrate a superior academic record in the field of aerospace-applied sciences or aerospace-applied engineering are eligible.
-Students must be registered in a full-time Ph.D./doctoral program and completed at least one year of that program or have received a master’s degree in an aerospace-applied field at the time the application is submitted.
-Applicants must not graduate from their Ph.D. or doctoral program before April 2020.
+Women of any nationality pursuing a Ph.D./doctoral degree who demonstrate a superior academic record conducting research applied to aerospace engineering or space sciences are eligible.
+It is imperative that students be registered in a full-time Ph.D./doctoral program and have completed at least one year of that program or have received a master’s degree in an aerospace-applied field at the time the application is submitted.
+Applicants must not graduate from their Ph.D. or doctoral program before April 2021.
 Please note that post-doctoral research programs are not eligible for the Fellowship.
-Members and employees of Zonta International or the Zonta International Foundation are also not eligible to apply for the Fellowship.
+Classified members (club members and individuals with direct membership with Zonta International) and employees of Zonta International and Zonta International Foundation, and their family members (ancestors, descendants, adoptees, siblings, nieces or cousins, and those of their spouse or cohabiting partner), are not eligible to apply for the Fellowship.
 Note that previous Amelia Earhart Fellows are not eligible to apply to renew the Fellowship for a second year.